left-no-crumbz/restaurant-page/README.md

 # restaurant-page
-A project to practice using Webpack
+A project to practice using Webpack.
+The page was created mostly using JavaScript only by directly attaching nodes to the DOM.